ykjit/yk/docs/src/dev/build_config.md

 ## `YKB_TRACER`

 The `YKB_TRACER` environment variable allows building yk with either `hwt` (Hardware Tracer) or `swt` (Software Software Tracer).

-`hwt` - Relies on Intel PT, suitable only for x86 CPUs supporting it.
+`swt` - CPU architecture-independent.
+The default.

-`swt` - CPU architecture-independent, but with fewer features compared to `hwt`.
+`hwt` - Relies on Intel PT.
+Suitable only for x86 CPUs supporting it.